kriasoft/react-starter-kit/api/README.md

-# CDN edge endpoint
+# API Endpoint

-CDN edge endpoint powered by [Cloudflare Workers](https://workers.cloudflare.com/) that serves the front-end app.
+GraphQL or RESTful API endpoint to be used by the front-end app.

 ## Directory Structure